amaranth-lang/amaranth/docs/guide.rst

 .. |emph:assigned| replace:: *assigned*
 .. _emph:assigned: #lang-assigns

 A *signal* is a value representing a (potentially) varying number.
-Signals can be |emph:assigned|_ in a :ref:`combinatorial <lang-comb>` or :ref:`synchronous <lang-sync>` domain, in which case they are generated as wires or registers, respectively.
+Signals can be |emph:assigned|_ in a :ref:`combinational <lang-comb>` or :ref:`synchronous <lang-sync>` domain, in which case they are generated as wires or registers, respectively.
 Signals always have a well-defined value; they cannot be uninitialized or undefined.

 Signal shapes